Adhesive Converting Blog

 Have you ever been listening to the radio only for it to go crackly for a moment?
 During that few seconds of static, be it in your home, across the street, or across town, someone’s cell phone could’ve rung and interrupted your radio signal.

-Electromagnetic interference (EMI) occurs whenever one source disrupts another source's signal.
-In the previous instance, your radio was looking for one signal but latched onto another.
+Electromagnetic interference (EMI) occurs whenever one source disrupts another's signal.
 Engineers also refer to EMI as Radio Frequency Interference (RFI).

-While the above example illustrates an annoying result of EMI, this type of interference can cause more than just missing a few bars on your favorite song.
+In the previous instance, your radio was looking for one signal but latched onto another.
+While radio interference illustrates an annoying result of EMI, this type of interference can cause more than just missing a few bars on your favorite song.

 TYPES OF EMI